Special Collector’s Edition - Winter 2017/2018

 Problems for abiogenesis with the Miller-Urey experiment and chirality

-Well, I could go on with more key arguments that have been ignored, but there’s little point as these issues and more can be found on my website here as well as other sites like Answers in Genesis, Creation Ministries International and Creation.
+Well, I could go on with more key arguments that have been ignored, but there’s little point as these issues and more can be found on my website here as well as sites like Answers in Genesis, Creation Ministries International and Creation.
 Why have they been ignored, though?
-John Rennie is supposed to be exposing the fallacies of creationists, but he could only do this by addressing what they actually say, not by taking selected bits he fancies and ignoring the rest.
+John Rennie is supposed to be exposing the fallacies of creationists, but he could only do this by addressing what they actually say, not by doing what he did here and taking selected bits he fancies and ignoring the rest.

 The reason my web site exists is because after reading Dawkins’ ‘Greatest Show on Earth’ and Pigliucci’s ‘Denying Evolution’, both books purportedly exposing the fallacy of creationism, I realised that with such a high dependence on straw-man, bait-and-switch, and duck-and-dive (avoiding the issue) arguments, there was nothing to fear for any Bible-believing creationist from them.